Advertisement

 Want Your Children to Love Books?
 Read On

-By Jennifer Horsman-flowers, Jennifer Horsman-Flowers is a novelist and lives in Laguna Beach.
+Jennifer Horsman-Flowers, Jennifer Horsman-Flowers is a novelist and lives in Laguna Beach.

 We're Too Hung Up on Our Cellphones